szaumoor/ZSTweaks/README.md

 The rod is conceptually quite interesting, but generally underperforming.

-- **Mace +2** is renamed to Mace of Lordly Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic lasts 2 rounds, not 4.
+- **Mace +2** is renamed to Mace of Lordly Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic is now a 1-round Slow effect.
 - **Flaming Long Sword +1** is renamed to Flaming Sword of Lordly Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and the paralyze effect Save becomes +2 and not +5, but the Hold effect only lasts one round.
-Fixes the duplicated Paralyze effect it has.
 Additionally, it makes it look like an actual flaming sword when held.
-- **Spear +3** is renamed to Spear of Lordly Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty.
+- **Spear +3** is renamed to Spear of Lordly Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty and causes 3d4 magic damage when save is failed.

 **Component 1600:** Make CHARNAME's Tankard heal as much as a Potion of Extra Healing (Neera's quest)